Macrometacorp/docs/docs/photoniq/prerendering/prerendering-settings.md

 ## Dynamic Prerendering Settings

 Dynamic Prerendering provides the following settings.
 Field names in the web console are different than those in the API responses.
-Refer to the API endpoint documentation for a full explanation of the API response.
+Refer to the API endpoint documentation for a full explanation.

 ### Optimized Rendering for Different Crawling Bots